M0nkeyPr0grammer/Create-Forge-Frontier/patch_notes.md

 ## Config Updates
 - EMI: Change Index Source from Registered to Creative to fix not showing all recipes issue
 - CarryOn: Blacklisted Villagers from being picked up so it doesn't conflict with Easy Villagers
+- Alexs Mobs: Seagulls are now more friendly and won't steal your food
 ## Drippy Loading Screen Updates
 - Updated version number to 2.0.1